shyam-habarakada/sublime-showfilenamestatus/README.md

 # Installation

-Clone the repo into your sublime text 2 plugins directory and restart sublime.
-That's it.
+Copy the ShowFileNameStatus.py file into your ST3 Packages/User directory.